coolsarne/TicketswapBot/README.md

     {
         "ticket": {
-            "eventLink": "",                 -- link to ticket overview page of event "ticketName": "",                -- full name of ticket as shown in overview page "amount": 1                      -- preffered amount of tickets to buy (at least 1) },
+            "eventLink": "",                 -- link to ticket overview page of event "otherCategory": "",             -- if ticket is not in default list, but in 'others' or 'overig', fill this category in here, if not, leave empty "ticketName": "",                -- full name of ticket as shown in overview page "amount": 1                      -- preffered amount of tickets to buy (at least 1) },
         "login": {
-            "email": "",                     -- email address used to login, Make sure its a valid google login "password": ""                   -- password for google login },
+            "email": "",                     -- email address used to login, make sure its already registered },
         "notification": {
             "email": "",                     -- email address to send notification to when ticket is reserved